For more local adult education opportunities, please visit the Bay View Association website.

 • NCMC - Borra Learning Center Rooms 18A,18B & 18C

-Two Fused Glass Flower Pendant
+Two Fused Glass Flower Pendants

 Come to the “Glassroom” at NCMC and make 2 lovely fused glass necklaces.
 You’ll design and assemble up to two 1 to 2-inch glass pendants using colorful glass pieces.
 There’s no cutting required.
 Glass artist Heidi Reichenbach Finley makes this a super-fun, relaxed, and social event with friendly guidance for even the most glass-squeamish beginner.
 Fused glass is different from blown glass—you won’t be near the heat.
 Your creation will later be expertly fired smooth in the college kiln room by Heidi.